In most cases completing the medical and financial evaluations will take place simultaneously. The medical evaluation generally includes:

 • Resident assessment tool used by all assisted living facilities in Maryland.
 Ask your physician to complete the form and give it to you.
 Then you can give copies to any assisted living facility you are considering.

 • Activities of daily living form, which asks about the amount of assistance the future resident needs.
-At Caritas House, we request that someone who knows the potential resident well complete the form and send it to us with the Physician’s Assessment.
+We request that someone who knows the potential resident well complete the form and send it to us with the Physician’s Assessment.

-• Individual Nursing Assessment: Most assisted living facilities, including Caritas, will want their delegating nurse to assess the potential resident before acceptance.
+• Individual Nursing Assessment: Like most assisted living facilities, we will want their delegating nurse to assess the potential resident before acceptance.

 APPLY TO LIVE AT CARITAS HOUSE